silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] use alternatively 24-words for seed phrases
 - [ ] add a network dropdown (e.g. Bitcoin-Mainnet, Bitcoin-Testnet, Bitcoin-RegTest, Doichain,...)
 - [ ] use a better entropy / random generator

+## Bugs
+- [ ] connecting a failing electrumx node needs to try the next server and remove it from the current list
+- [ ] dc1qeefktgyshgm0hackjds55ry2l2936fw2uegw09 doesn't show any transactions or takes very long
+- [ ] changing network doesn't result in changing addresses in +page.svelte